SpellboundScents/ChatGPT/README.md

 - Re-wired the Tauri auto-updater to point at **this repo’s releases** (instead of lencx’s).
 - Generated a **new updater signing keypair** (so only builds from this fork are trusted).
 - Began revising the documentation (this README) to reflect the new direction.
 - Fixed a lot of UI bugs, especially in chats with code blocks
+- Upgraded from Tauri 1.x to 2.x
+- Revised Menubar

 ---

 ## 🚀 Roadmap

 - ✅ Set up updater infrastructure (GitHub Actions + signed releases).
-- ⏳ Update app internals for **latest ChatGPT models & UI changes**.
+- ✅ Update app internals for **latest ChatGPT models & UI changes**.
-- ⏳ Improve build workflows for Windows, macOS, and Linux.
+- ✅ Improve build workflows for Linux.
+- ✅ Migrated to Tauri 2
 - ⏳ Refresh app branding & assets to distinguish from upstream.
 - ⏳ Continue squashing UI bugs
 - ⏳ Speed Up Loading Times
+- ⏳ Re-work Configuration Menu
+- ⏳ Fix Dark Mode toggle

 ---